idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

-Looking at most of the text that *I* type, I struggle to use all the ASCII characters, let alone any of the exotic delights from cultures far a-field.
+Looking at most of the text that *I* type, I struggle to use all the ASCII characters, let alone any of the exotic delights from cultures further a-field.
 I'm going to throw this out there that most of the text that *you* type, dear reader, fits in the Unicode Basic Multilingual Plane and is therefore encodable in 2 bytes.

 I apologise to my Chinese, Japanese and Korean friends who throw 4 byte code points around with abandon.
 At least you're covered and not